That Software Guy, Inc.'s Logo

 • set_deal_id - giving the discount an identifying number to allow other discounts to be filtered out if this number has been run

-• set_no_double_dip - specifying which discounts which, if executed, will cause this discount to be skipped
+• set_no_double_dip - specifying a discount which, if executed, will cause this discount to be skipped

 • set_group - only apply this discount to members of the listed groups